BOOK YOUR FLU VACCINATION APPOINTMENT NOW

 Due to COVID-19 the Thursday afternoon surgery at the Church Rooms has been CANCELLED for the foreseeable future.
 Please contact the practice on the main line if you require to speak to a doctor.
 The closure will be reviewed regularly based on the advice issued by the UK Government.

-Medication collections from the village Spar shop has temporarily been suspended.
+Medication collections from the village Spar shop has recommenced.
+Prescriptions are delivered to the shop on a Thursday afternoon.

 For patients living in Combwich